netlify-templates/next-starter-jamstack/README.md

 ## Doing dynamic things

-A few resources for doing anything you can imagine with a 100% static site/app on the JAMstack using Next.js.
+A few resources for doing anything you can imagine with a 100% static site/app on the Jamstack using Next.js.
 If you would like to add more resources please open a pull request!

 - [Using Next.js as a Static Site Generator for Netlify](https://scotch.io/@sw-yx/using-nextjs-as-a-static-site-generator-for-netlify) - [Shawn Wang](https://twitter.com/swyx)